 One of the reasons is the corruption or damage of MOV video files and therefore, your iPhone or iPad display “unsupported video format error”.
 Unfortunately, iPhone or iPad does not have any utility that can carry out to repair and fix this issue.

 But you don’t need to get worried about it.
-You can easily fix corrupted or damaged MOV video files by using professional MOV Video Repair Tool For Windows or MOV Video Repair Tool For Mac (the price is same $69.97 for both Windows/Mac).
-It is a versatile software that is designed to repair corrupted/damaged MOV as well MP4 video format.
+You can easily fix corrupted or damaged MOV video files by using professional MOV Video Repair Tool For Windows or MOV Video Repair Tool For Mac (just Google it and you will find it).
+Such software is designed to repair corrupted/damaged MOV as well MP4 video format.
 Try it now to fix the issue.

 So guys, those were some effective solutions that you can follow to repair and fix “Unsupported video format error” on iPhone, iPad or iPod touch.